saarinea/Financial-Engineering-2019/README.md

-For examination of code, see ArttuSaarinen246061.ipynb or download the CodeAndResults.html and open in your browser.
+For examination of code, download the CodeAndResults.html and open in your browser.
+ArttuSaarinen246061.ipynb doesn't work that well on Github for some reason, although it should be possible to view as well.